A Field Guide To Personal Finance

 Additional Investing

-Investing in private individual companies requires a high level of knowledge and is extremely risky.
+Finally there is investing in individual companies and business ventures.
+Much of my career has been spent in this arena.
+This requires a high level of knowledge and is extremely risky.
 Only someone with immense knowledge and experience should venture into this arena.

 Key Concepts